vitamins999/watch_list/README.md

 # icheckmovies Movie List Streaming Checker

-Scrapes specified www.icheckmovies.com list to see if films on list are available to stream for free on Netflix or Amazon Prime.
+Scrapes specified www.icheckmovies.com list to see if films on list are available to stream for free on:
+- Netflix
+- Amazon Prime.
+- BBC iPlayer
+- All4